TotallyGuy/Mannerism/charactercomponents.md

 Characters suffer cumulative wound effects from the marked boxes.

+#### **Character Creation

+To make a character you have 7 points to allocate between Manners and Skills.

+Give yourself a Trait and a Speciality.

 #### **Starting Gear**
 You start the game with an item of mining related gear and a Spell Book containing one Spell of your choice.